-Moreover even those apparently destructive new products also created new markets because of features that satisfied a different set of wants than did the products they made obsolete.
-For instance, mass-produced automobiles provided much faster and not just cheaper transportation than did horse carriages, so people could live in spacious houses located at some distance from their workplace.
+Moreover even those apparently destructive new products also created new markets because they had features that the products they displaced did not.
+For instance, automobiles provided much faster and not just cheaper transportation than did horse carriages, so people could live in spacious houses located at some distance from their workplace.
 This helped create demand for suburban housing that did not previously exist.
-Similarly incandescent lamps didn't merely replace candles and kerosene lamps: their intense luminosity helped create a market for baseball played at night.
+Similarly incandescent lamps didn't merely replace candles and kerosene lamps: their intense luminosity helped create a market for cricket and baseball played at night.